StorkST/CoreRussianVerbs/README.md

 * Metadata
   * Rank and CEFR level in the russian language<br>
-  As defined by the [Frequency Dictionary of Contemporary Russian Core Vocabulary for Learner, 2013](http://corpus.leeds.ac.uk/serge/publications/2013-routledge-intro.pdf) by Serge Sharoff, Elena Umanskaya, James Wilson<br>
+  As defined by Serge Sharoff, Elena Umanskaya, James Wilson (2008), in the [Frequency Dictionary of Contemporary Russian Core Vocabulary for Learner, 2013](http://corpus.leeds.ac.uk/serge/publications/2013-routledge-intro.pdf) by <br>
   To learn more about this study: [paper about the european KELLY project](http://corpus.leeds.ac.uk/serge/publications/2014-LREV-kelly.pdf), [dictionary files](http://corpus.leeds.ac.uk/serge/kelly/).<br>
   Note that the rank is set to 10 000 for a verb when he is a newly added aspect pair not originally in the *Frequency Dictionary*.

   * Aspect pairs (imperative / perfective)

-  * Irregularity of the verb
+  * Irregularity<br>
+    Initiated with a list of irregular verbs from V.G.
+Gak and J. Triomphe (1991), *Dictionnaire français-russe французско-русский словарь*.

   * Belonging to conjugation groups<br>
     1st or 2nd conjugation group.<br>
     Suffixes as defined by [ressources from the Cornell University](https://russian.cornell.edu/verbs/irgLinks.htm).

-  * And any other metadata that could be relevant
+  * And any other metadata that could be relevant for learning

 > April 2020: Be warned that material is given as is and may contains mistakes or not be complete.
 For example: